-Mainly German in origin, a great many of them are exceptionally well machined.
-Well, they'd have to be precision-made since on one winding, they will run fifty times longer than most clocks.
-This is not because the mainspring is fifty times bigger or stronger!
-It's because a single swing of the pendulum typically takes seven and a half seconds instead of a fraction of a second in many other mantle clocks.
-Having said that, unless you rewind them two or three times a year you'll find them losing a few minutes a week as the mainspring gradually loses power after six or seven months.
+Almost exclusively German in origin, a great many Anniversary clocks are very well machined, on a par with French carriage clocks.
+They are precision-made since on one winding, they will run fifty times longer than most clocks, not that the mainspring is fifty times longer but because it's stronger to drive the much higher gearing introduced by an extra wheel and the fact that a single swing of the pendulum typically takes seven and a half seconds instead of a fraction of a second in many other mantel clocks.
+Having said that, unless you rewind them two or three times a year you might find them losing time after six months as the mainspring gradually loses power.

 400 DAY CLOCKS: